ozcanseker/Solid-Pod-beer-application/README.md

 - Application does not show the name of the person logged in.
 - Application does not give an error when someone does not give access to read or write.
 - Add a link to register and explain to people not familiar with solid how pods work.
+- Does not create a correct publicprofileindex.ttl
+- When you delete the beercounter.ttl file is stops working.